MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/modal.md

 ## Performing Navigation

-Modal navigation methods are exposed by the [`Navigation`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Navigation/) property on any [`Page`](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) derived types.
+Modal navigation methods are exposed by the [`Navigation`](xref:Xamarin.Forms.VisualElement.Navigation) property on any [`Page`](xref:Xamarin.Forms.Page) derived types.
 These methods provide the ability to [push modal pages](#Pushing_Pages_to_the_Modal_Stack) onto the modal stack, and [pop modal pages](#Popping_Pages_from_the_Modal_Stack) from the modal stack.

-The [`Navigation`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Navigation/) property also exposes a [`ModalStack`](https://developer.xamarin.com/api/property/Xamarin.Forms.INavigation.ModalStack/) property from which the modal pages in the modal stack can be obtained.
+The [`Navigation`](xref:Xamarin.Forms.VisualElement.Navigation) property also exposes a [`ModalStack`](xref:Xamarin.Forms.INavigation.ModalStack) property from which the modal pages in the modal stack can be obtained.
 However, there is no concept of performing modal stack manipulation, or popping to the root page in modal navigation.
 This is because these operations are not universally supported on the underlying platforms.

 > [!NOTE]
-> A [`NavigationPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) instance is not required for performing modal page navigation.
+> A [`NavigationPage`](xref:Xamarin.Forms.NavigationPage) instance is not required for performing modal page navigation.

 <a name="Pushing_Pages_to_the_Modal_Stack" />

 ### Pushing Pages to the Modal Stack

-To navigate to the `ModalPage` it is necessary to invoke the [`PushModalAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.INavigation.PushModalAsync(Xamarin.Forms.Page)/) method on the [`Navigation`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Navigation/) property of the current page, as demonstrated in the following code example:
+To navigate to the `ModalPage` it is necessary to invoke the [`PushModalAsync`](xref:Xamarin.Forms.INavigation.PushModalAsync*) method on the [`Navigation`](xref:Xamarin.Forms.VisualElement.Navigation) property of the current page, as demonstrated in the following code example:

 ```csharp
 async void OnItemSelected (object sender, SelectedItemChangedEventArgs e)